 When you are ready to upgrade your DTS packages, you can use the Package Migration Wizard which can be launched from either Management Studio or the Business Intelligence Development Studio.
 The Migration Wizard performs a "best effort" migration, meaning it migrates the components that have DTS to SSIS mappings.
 For the components that cannot be mapped, the wizard encapsulates these tasks or features in an Execute DTS 2000 Package Task.
 These legacy remnants should be the tasks that you focus on re-engineering to take advantage of SSIS's rich set of features such as Containers or Package Configurations.
 In many cases, tasks that required custom code under DTS have pre-baked existing feature support in SSIS.
 Here, knowledge of SSIS's stand-out features and capabilities will prove invaluable.

 The SQL Server 2005 Upgrade Advisor has a number of SQL Server specific requirements, operating system and service pack requirements, .NET framework and Windows Installer requirements.

 The SQL Server 2005 Upgrade Advisor and the Package Migration Wizard can only scan DTS packages that reside in the Repository if the SQL Server 2000 tools are installed on the local computer.
 SQL Server 2005 does not install or use the Repository.

 When you select Integration Services for installation, setup also installs support for DTS packages including the DTS Runtime.
 If you upgrade the last instance of SQL Server 2000 on the computer to SQL Server 2005, registry entries are removed that are required by DTS.
 These can easily be restored by running the Repair of "Microsoft SQL Server 2005 Backward Compatibility" Setup wizard.

-This article also appears at RDA Spotlight on
+This article also appears at RDA Spotlight on Business and Technology.